mlflow/mlflow/docs/source/projects.rst

   is specified in ``conda.yaml``, if present.
 If no ``conda.yaml`` file is present, MLflow will use a Conda environment containing only Python (specifically, the latest Python available to Conda) when running the project.
 * Docker environment for execution can be specified as an alternative for conda environments as described below.
-  The base image provided should have mlflow installed besides all the libraries needed in order to run the project.
+  The base image provided should have mlflow installed in addition to all the libraries needed in order to run the project.
 * Any ``.py`` and ``.sh`` file in the project can be an entry point, with no parameters explicitly declared.
 When you execute such a command with a set of parameters, MLflow will pass each parameter on the command line using ``--key value`` syntax.